-With a heritage in home cinema, Klipsch’s compact but powerful bass bin and wide-ranging stereo speakers provide plenty of thump when playing the latest first person shooter games like Call of Duty or Destiny or when you want to stream some Netflix or just play your collection of CDs and enjoy those tunes at their finest.
+With a heritage in home cinema, Klipsch’s compact but powerful bass bin and wide-ranging stereo speakers provide plenty of thumps when playing the latest first-person shooter games like Call of Duty or Destiny or when you want to stream some Netflix or just play your collection of CDs and enjoy those tunes at their finest.

 Key Features of the Klipsch Promedia Speakers

 The ProMedia 2.1 comes with a pair of satellite speakers offering 50W of power, while the subwoofer rumbles away with 55W RMS power. combining for a total of 200 watts total system power.

 The speakers are 4.2-inches deep and 5.7-inches wide by 8.5-inches tall on their pre-mounted stands, with the sub-woofer a chunky 12-inches wide.
 Styling is very modern with neat curves, a control pod with the volume dials can be attached to either of the speakers, depending on your preference.

 The technical details include a side-firing 6.5-inch long-throw fiber composite cone bass reflex subwoofer and a 3-inch long-throw fiber-composite cone woofer that delivers clear-sounding highs and lows.
 MicroTractrix horns provide crisp-sounding audio while there’s auxiliary input to run your smartphone or other device music through the speakers and a headphone port so you can go private when the neighbors or roommate is around.

 Pros of Klipsch with its ProMedia 2.1 computer speaker system

 Designed for Multimedia: Listening to any sound, from your PC or Mac booting up to the most intense movie or game, or the most emotional strains from your favorite music becomes an experience when listening through the Klipsch Promedia 2.1 system.